NYU Violets: Ice hockey

-TaeKwonDo
+Taekwondo

-NYU's TaeKwonDo (TKD) team competes in the Eastern Collegiate TaeKwonDo Conference (ECTC) and in the National Collegiate TaeKwonDo Association (NCTA).
-As of 2020, NYU TKD placed first in the ECTC Division II.
-The coaches for the team include Grandmaster Mark Lesly and Master Andrew Park.
+NYU's Taekwondo (TKD) team competes in the Eastern Collegiate Taekwondo Conference (ECTC) and in the National Collegiate Taekwondo Association (NCTA).
+Founded in 1987 by Master Lesly, the team has been a large presence in the Club Sports community at NYU.
+As of 2020, NYU Sport TKD placed first in the ECTC Division II.
+The coaches for the team include Grandmaster Mark Lesly, Master Erica Linthorst, and Master Andrew Park.
+The team has been part of the ECTC since 1990 and were represented in the first iteration of the now ECTC All-Star team.

 Lacrosse

 The first intercollegiate lacrosse game in the United States was played on November 22, 1877 between New York University and Manhattan College.
 On May 7, 1924, NYU overwhelmed and shutout Harvard at Soldier's Field by a score of 7-0.
 Men's lacrosse at NYU was discontinued sometime after 1931 but was revived nearly 60 years later in 1990.
 Under head coach Chris Schreiber (Hopkins '86), the team went undefeated in its inaugural season and won its first four games to start the 1991 season, including wins against Rider, Iona and Columbia.
 The team currently competes in the NY Metro Conference of the National College Lacrosse League.
 In 2010, NYU defeated Columbia twice in the span of 24 hours at the Beltway Bash Tournament at the University of Maryland.
 In 2015 NYU made an NCLL sweet 16 appearance before falling to Quinnipiac.